- Top Sights

 Georgian home of Erasmus Darwin, Grandfather of Charles Darwin and leading doctor, scientist, botanist, inventor and poet of the 18th Century.
 Museum displays, interactive features and herb garden.
 Located in the idylic surroundings of Cathedral Close.

-The Garden of Remebrance is a tranquil green haven, nestled between Minster Pool, Museum Gardens and the Cathedral.
+The Garden of Remembrance is a tranquil green haven, nestled between Minster Pool, Museum Gardens and the Cathedral.
 It is a lovely quiet spot to contemplate and rest, during a busy day in the city.

 Discover what Roman Britain was like at the remains of this important Roman staging post and settlement, including mansion (Roman Inn) and Bath House.